Makaronumakaronai/PingPongTicTacToe/README.md

 PingPongTicTacToe
 =================

-Initial project for ping-pong pairing tic-tac-toe excercise.
+A starting poing for ping-pong pairing tic-tac-toe excercise.

-This project is a starting poing for this excercise.

 The problem: